CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_physical_disk_extension.html.markdown

 # Data Source: intersight_storage_physical_disk_extension
 Information of disks as reported by controller.
 In certain cases like S-series servers, disk information will be reported by controller separately and this represents such information.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_physical_disk_extension.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bootable`:(string) The whether disk is bootable or not.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.